-- H14.
-There are 20 cigarettes in a standard pack. - H20.
-Even if the R has one or two drinks a year (on holidays or social drinking, for example) the answer to this question should be YES. - H21.
+H20.
+Even if the Head/wife/"wife" has one or two drinks a year (on holidays or social drinking, for example) the answer to this question should be YES.

+H21b.
 We want an average over the last few months.

+H21b-H21c.
 The definition of "one drink" is:

-one 12 ounce beer

-one 4 ounce glass of wine

-one 1 ounce shot of liquor
+one 12 ounce beer one 4 ounce glass of wine one 1 ounce shot of liquor

-- H22-H23.
+H22-H23.
 Ask R to convert metric amounts to pounds, feet, and inches.
-If he/she is unable, use an F2 note attached to an [Alt-D] answer. - H25-H47.
-For FU's where there is a Wife or "Wife", these questions are asked about her health.
-They are parallel to the above Head's series H1-H23 and are so not detailed again here. - H25-H25a.
-See H1-H1a. above. - H26-H28.
-See H2-4. above.
+If he/she is unable, use an F2 note attached to an [Alt-D] answer.

+Repeat Block for Wife or "Wife" For FU's where there is a Wife or "Wife", these questions are asked about her health.
+They are parallel to the above Head's series H1-H23 and are so not detailed again here.